 The ball python is a good snake for a beginning snake owner.
-Growing to a maximum size of 3 to 5 feet, ball pythons are not as large as many of the other constricting snakes that are kept as pets, are quite docile, and are easy to handle.
+They typically grow to be up to five feet long, they are not as large as many of the other constricting snakes that are kept as pets, they are quite docile, and they are easy to handle.

 Adult Size: 4-5 feet

-Life Expectancy: Typically 20 to 30 years, but 50 years is not unheard of.
+Life Expectancy: Typically 20 to 30 years, but 50 or more is possible

 Behavior and Temperament of Ball Pythons

-Ball pythons are so named because when threatened they roll themselves into a tight ball, tucking their head inside their coils.
+Ball pythons are so named because, when threatened, they roll themselves into a tight ball, tucking their head inside their coils.
 Young ball pythons grow about a foot a year for three years.
-They can live for a long time with proper care, and it's possible for them to live for decades longer.
+They can live for 20-30 years with proper care, and it's possible for them to live for decades longer.

-Wild-caught snakes tend to be very stressed from capture and transport and often harbor a large parasite load.
+Wild-caught snakes tend to be very stressed from capture and transport and can harbor a large parasite load.
 Captive-bred snakes tend to be more expensive, but they are readily available.

 Housing Ball Pythons

-Ball pythons are not terribly active snakes so a smaller enclosure is fine (use a 10- to 20-gallon tank for younger snakes and a 30-gallon tank for an adult).
-They are however adept escape artists so a securely fitted top is absolutely necessary.
+Ball pythons are not terribly active snakes, so a smaller enclosure is fine (use a 20-gallon tank for younger snakes and a 30-gallon tank for an adult).
+They are, however, adept escape artists, so a securely fitted top is absolutely necessary.

 Provide sturdy branches and a dark hiding place for your snake.
 They like to feel securely enclosed, so it should be just large enough to accommodate the snake.

 An under-the-tank heating pad designed for reptiles works well but can make it difficult to monitor the temperature.
 An incandescent heat bulb or ceramic heating element can be used to achieve the basking temperatures.